bookio/client/README.md

 To add a new language, look up the language code here: <a href="http://www.metamodpro.com/browser-language-codes">http://www.metamodpro.com/browser-language-codes</a>

-Locate all .json-files in the project and add the new language.
+Locate all .json-files in the project (folder pages) and add a new section for the new language.
 To see the english texts for translation you have to open the corresponding .html-files.

 In the sample below we have opened a .json-file and added the language Hungarian (hu).
 The sv-section (Swedish) was there from the start.